WanlinYang/Self-Driving-Car/Advanced_Lane_Lines/README.md

 #### 1. Problems / issues you faced in your implementation of this project

-In the final video, the detection fails in several frames, but that did not hurt too much to the self-driving.
+In the final video, the detection fails a little in several frames, but that did not hurt too much to the self-driving.
 To make the performance better, I tried several methods, such as evaluating the direction of gradient by combining x and y sobel, and using the red channel for lane detection.
 But finally the original method that only uses sobel in x direction and gray scale performed the best, and I adopted this method.

+To further improve the pipeline, the color channel can be introduced.
+For example, we can tune the thresholds of the red and green channels separately, and combine them with current conditions.
+To detect the lane in a more complicated environment, deep learning method is also an advanced approach.

 Another problem is the time consumption.
 The code needs more than 15 minutes to output a 50-second video.
 Maybe using a better computer or GPU will help to increase the efficiency.